Rockefeller Center Christmas Tree

-The Rockefeller Center Christmas Tree is a large Christmas tree placed annually in Rockefeller Center, in Midtown Manhattan, New York City.
-The tree is put in place in mid November and lit in a public ceremony on the Wednesday evening following Thanksgiving.
+The Rockefeller Center Christmas Tree is a large Christmas tree placed annually at Rockefeller Center, in Midtown Manhattan, New York City, United States.
+The tree is put in place in mid November and lit in a public ceremony on the last Wednesday of November or first Wednesday of December and following Thanksgiving.
 Since 1997, the lighting has been broadcast live, to hundreds of millions, on NBC's Christmas in Rockefeller Center telecast.
 The tree lighting ceremony is aired at the end of every broadcast, following live entertainment and the tree is lit by the current Mayor of New York City, the CEO and president of Tishman Speyer and special guests.
 An estimated 125 million people visit the attraction each year.

 The tree, usually a Norway spruce 69 to 100 ft tall, has been a national tradition each year since 1933.
-The 2022 Christmas Tree Lighting took place on November 30, 2022, and the tree will remain on display until January 14, 2023.
+The official 2024 Christmas Tree Lighting occurred during a live broadcast on December 4, 2024.
+The tree remained on display until mid-January 2025.

 Selection and decoration

 Trees are traditionally donated to Rockefeller Center, which in turn donates the lumber after display.
 Until his death in 2009, the late David Murbach, Manager of the Gardens Division of Rockefeller Center, scouted for the desired tree in upstate New York and surrounding states, and even Ottawa in Ontario, Canada.

 Erik Pauzé, Head Gardener at Rockefeller Center, looks for each year's Rockefeller Center Christmas tree.
 He visits nurseries throughout the tri-state area and looks for unique backyard trees.
 Trees are also submitted for consideration through Rockefeller Center's website.
 Pauzé and his team choose each year's tree based on its heartiness and "Christmas tree shape," as well as its ability to support the heavy ornaments.

 Once a tree is selected, a crane supports the tree while it is cut, then moved to a custom telescoping trailer able to transport trees up to 125 ft tall, although the narrowness of the streets around Rockefeller Center limits the height of the tree to 100 ft.
 The tree is then delivered to the city by a local company, Christmas Tree Brooklyn.
 On its way to Manhattan, the tree is often dressed in giant red bows or banners extending holiday greetings to witnesses.
 Trucks, barges, and a transport plane have all been used to help the tree make the trip.

 Once at Rockefeller Center, the tree is supported by four guy-wires attached at its midpoint and by a steel spike at its base.
 Scaffolding is erected around the tree to assist workers in hanging about 50,000 multi-colored LED lights and the star top.
 A new crystal star of Swarovski crystal which tops the tree was created in 2018 and designed by the renowned architect Daniel Liebeskind.
-The new star features 70 spikes and three million crystals with LED lighting spots by the company Oznium. who worked with the engineers.
+The new star features 70 spikes and three million crystals with LED lighting spots by the company Oznium, who worked with the engineers.
 In total it weighs 900 pounds (408.23 kg).